donkang75/MetaPCA/README.md

-MetaPCA: Meta-analysis in the Dimension Reduction of Microarray data
+MetaPCA: Meta-analysis in the Dimension Reduction of Genomic data
 ====================================================================

 Introduction